What Causes Dilated Pupils?

 What are pupils?

 The black centre of the eye is known as the pupil, and it is operated by muscles in your iris (the coloured part of your eye).
-The pupil's function is to control the amount of light entering the eye.
+The pupil's function is to control the amount of light entering the eye, which focuses on the retina (the nerve cells at the back of your eye) so you can see.
 This usually determines any fluctuations in the size of your pupil.
+Your pupils are also controlled by the muscles in your iris – the coloured part of your eye.
+While your two pupils will usually be the same size, pupil size can fluctuate overall.
+Light, medications and certain diseases can cause pupils to change size, and even how interested or attracted you are to something!

 What are dilated pupils?